 “We haven't set out on the journey and that's the problem,” says Peterson.
 “First of all, collecting data and committing to making a change would be a huge step forward.
-As we struggle to make the change, we will learn along the way.
-It's a multi-stage process, which is much further along for some than others.
-We know lots about why women don't make it to the top, the good organisations are addressing it and we're seeing real change.
-But that comes after 25 years of work on the issue.”
+As we struggle to make the change, we will learn along the way.”

-In a recent Investment Week article, Whiteman and David Aujla, co-lead of the Diversity Project’s social mobility workstream, say a good starting point is to ask the four key questions suggested by the Social Mobility Commission in their Toolkit15 for employers: main household earner parental occupation at age 14; type of school attended at age 11–16; free school meal eligibility; and highest parental qualification.16
+In a recent Investment Week article, James Whiteman and David Aujla, co-leads of the Diversity Project’s social mobility workstream, say a good starting point is to ask the four key questions suggested by the Social Mobility Commission in their Toolkit9 for employers: main household earner parental occupation at age 14; type of school attended at age 11–16; free-school meal eligibility; and highest parental qualification.10

 Think about talent differently

 As for new recruits, Whiteman and Aujla recommend 80 per cent of firms’ intern and graduate intake should be from state schools, which still allows for over-representation of privately educated graduates of just under three times.